luau-lang/luau/rfcs/new-nonstrict.md

 As a further extension, we might allow users to explicitly provide `@checked` type annotations.

+Checked functions are known as strong functions in Elixir.

 ## Drawbacks

 This is a breaking change, since it results in more errors being issued.